Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 A standard Little League field will have a distance of 46 feet from the pitching rubber to home plate, and 60 feet between the bases.
 The home run wall should be at least 200 feet from home plate, and not more than 275 feet.

 When players get to be 11 or 12 years old, they may be able to play what is known as intermediate level.
-At this level, the distance from the mound to home plate increases to 50 feet, and the bases to 70 feet.
+At this level, the distance from the mound to the home plate increases to 50 feet, and the bases to 70 feet.

 Why Do the Sizes of Baseball Fields Change?

 Pitching Distance: The pitching distance starts at 46 feet for young kids and progressively moves back to 60 feet 6 inches for Major League Baseball.
 The reason it starts close is that young kids can't throw the ball as far or as hard.
 As they age up and get stronger, they begin to throw the ball harder.
 If they stayed 46 feet from the hitter the whole time, it would be much too difficult to hit the ball.
-The distance of the pitching rubber is mostly about reaction time of the hitter.
+The distance of the pitching rubber is mostly about the reaction time of the hitter.

 Base Paths: In Little League, the base paths are 60 feet long, perfect for young kids who aren't as big or fast.
 The infielders must be able to make the throw all the way from one base to another, so you can't start with an infield that is too big.
 As kids age, the bases go from 60 to 70 to 80 and finally 90 feet apart.

-Home Run Fence: One of the best things that happens in a baseball game is a home run!
+Home Run Fence: One of the best things that happen in a baseball game is a home run!
 Many Little League fields don't have proper fences due to expenses and other factors, but those that do have them at about 200 feet.
 This creates a field size that is suitable for kids to be able to run around and play defense, but also a reachable fence for the better hitters.